pleavitt/ag-todo/README.md

 ## Demo
-[Here](https://thawing-garden-78853.herokuapp.com) is a link to a demo of the API [Here](https://thawing-garden-78853.herokuapp.com/swagger-ui.html#/) is a link to the swatter doc
+[Here](https://thawing-garden-78853.herokuapp.com) is a link to a demo of the API

+[Here](https://thawing-garden-78853.herokuapp.com/swagger-ui.html#/) is a link to the swagger doc

 ## Current Issues/Outstanding Tasks
 - Add more commenting to code.